Wibrand/annero-demo/README.md

 The installation of the simulation creates everything except the PowerBI dashboard.
 This need to be done manually.
 (A introduction to this is also included in this document.)

-INSTALLATION OF THE SIMULATION

-DESCRIPTION OF THE INSTALLATION OF THE SIMULATION TEMPLATE (advanced)